apnadkarni/blt/man/datatable.rst

  *tableName* **import xml** ?\ *switches..*\ ?

-   Imports XML data into the table.
+   Imports XML data into the datatable.
 The following export switches are
    supported:

    **-data** *string*